DryftHub67/Dryfthub/README.md

 ## 👨‍💻 About US

 - 🚀 Roblox Script Developer
-- 🔥 Creator of **Dryft Hub**
+- 🔥 Creator of **Dryft Hub** — built for speed and simplicity
-- 🎮 Focuses on **GOOD Scripts**
+- 🎮 Focuses on **Optimized, Clean, and Reliable Scripts**

 ---

 ## 🛠️ Features of Dryft Hub

-- ✔️ Smooth & Optimized Lua Scripts
+- ✔️ Lightweight, performance-tuned Lua scripts Lua Scripts
 - ✔️ Supports **99 Nights in a Forest** / *more coming soon*
-- ✔️ Modern UI + Fast Execution
+- ✔️ Modern UI design with instant execution
-- ✔️ Updated Regularly
+- ✔️ Constant updates and active improvements

 ---